 Combination.
-In case different plugins provide complementary tracking information of a single entity, the information is combined in the proximity server's data model.
-For example, the KINECT and VICON systems could both track a person simultaneously: the KINECT system then provides information about the person's body position in 3D space, and the VICON system tracks a glove the person is wearing in order to retrieve fine-grained information of the person's finger movements.
+In cases where different plugins provide complementary tracking information of a single entity, the information can be combined in the proximity server's data model.
+For example, the KINECT and VICON systems could both track a single person simultaneously: the KINECT system provides information about the person's body position in 3D space, and the VICON system tracks a glove the person is wearing in order to retrieve fine-grained information of the person's finger movements.
 Both plugins then update the entity's data model in the server with their tracked information.
-If two systems in fact provide overlapping/conflicting tracking data (e.g., two systems provide information about an entity's location), the information will be merged in the server's data model.
-In principle, the plugins set a Confidence property (ranging from 0.0 to 1.0) when supplying tracking information of an entity to the server.
-The server then calculates a weighted average of all values received in a certain time frame (i.e., one update cycle) and updates the proxemic data model of that entity.
+If two systems provide overlapping/conflicting tracking data (e.g., two systems provide information about an entity's location), the information will be merged in the server's data model.
+To do so, the server calculates a weighted average (taking the Confidence and Precision values) of all values received in a certain time frame (i.e., one update cycle) and updates the proxemic data model of that entity.
+This means, that the higher the confidence and precision value of a given entry, the more it affects the final merged value of that entity.